StefaniaGrimaldi/lisflood-model/2_04_stdLISFLOOD_snowmelt/index.md

    $T_m$ is some critical temperature and
    $C_m$ is a degree-day factor $[\frac{mm} {°C \ day}]$.

 Speers *et al.* (1979) developed an extension of this equation which accounts for accelerated snowmelt that takes place when it is raining (cited in Young, 1985).
 The equation is supposed to apply when rainfall is greater than 30 mm in 24 hours.
-Moreover, although the equation is reported to work sufficiently well in forested areas, it is not valid in areas that are above the tree line, where  radiation is the main energy source for snowmelt).
+Moreover, although the equation is reported to work sufficiently well in forested areas, it is not valid in areas that are above the tree line, where  radiation is the main energy source for snowmelt.
 LISFLOOD uses a variation on the equation of Speers *et  al.* The modified equation simply assumes that for each mm of rainfall, the rate of snowmelt increases with 1% (compared to a 'dry' situation).
 This yields the following equation:

 $$
 M = {C_m} \cdot C_{Seasonal}(1 + 0.01 \cdot R\Delta t)(T_{avg} - T_m) \cdot \Delta t